Ananym/welcome-to-nexus/character/marks.md

 - Another sacrifice of 1.2 billion experience
 - A sacrifice of 2 million coins
 - 6 carnage victories
-- A quest to slay both leaders of eight different mythic caves
+- [Ee Strength](quests/ee-strength.md): A quest to slay both leaders of eight different mythic caves

 ---